 - Email editor with tons of templates you can start from to save time

 Constant Contact is an easy-to-use but powerful ESP that’s worth considering for any eCommerce business.

-Sendinblue is another great option for eCommerce email marketing.
-Unlike many ESPs, Sendinblue lets you get started totally free, regardless of the number of contacts on your list.
+Brevo (formerly Sendinblue) is another great option for eCommerce email marketing.
+Unlike many ESPs, Brevo lets you get started totally free, regardless of the number of contacts on your list.

 Instead, this service charges based on the number of emails sent.
 This has a few advantages worth considering:

 - Get started at zero-risk, especially if you’re just starting out

 - Avoid charges for contact lists with spambots of unsubscribed users